wercker-labs/wercker-blog/source/posts/2013-07-10-deploying-golang-to-heroku.md

     $ git commit -m 'Adds wercker.yml'
     $ git push origin master

-The golang box has - like most boxes at wercker - sensible defaults.
+The golang box has - like most boxes on wercker - sensible defaults.
 These defaults for the go build pipeline are the following:

 * Setup Go environment
 * Execute `go get ./..` command to get dependencies